Education Bodies and NMBI’s role

 NMBI uses a number of standards for the accreditation of an EB and Associated Health Care Provider(s) (AHCPs) AHCP(s)to deliver a programme to prepare graduates for entry into the nursing or midwifery professions.
-More details are available in the Approval of EBs and Sites section.
+More details are available in the Approval of EBs and Site Inspection section.

 Each standard consists of a criterion statement, standard statement and a series of indicators.
 Indicators assist the education providers, EB and AHCP, to identify the evidence required to demonstrate that the programme is fit for purpose and for practice to meet the criteria for professional approval.

 Local working groups

 The EB should manage the programme efficiently and effectively through a Local Joint Working Group.
 The programme should be well organised, with clear managerial, operational governance and reporting structures.
 There should be robust and transparent systems for programme evaluation.

 Each Local Joint Working Group represents the EB and its AHCPs through a spirit of partnership and collaboration.
 It respects the statutory autonomy of individual EBs.
 It works on the basis of sound governance, self-assessment and monitoring of compliance with national and EU standards for nursing and midwifery education.
 NMBI engages with each Local Joint Working Group through site inspections and through the compilation of annual reports.